MicrosoftDocs/win32/desktop-src/WinAuto/inspect-objects.md

 ## Interact with UI elements

-Windows Automation exposes methods that allow assistive technology products to interact with a UI element as if the mouse or keyboard were being used.
-For example, the product interacts to select a button.
-The Inspect **Action** menu lets testers invoke Windows Automation methods on an element.
-For example, `Invoke.Invoke` calls the [IUIAutomationInvokePattern::Invoke](/windows/desktop/api/UIAutomationClient/nf-uiautomationclient-iuiautomationinvokepattern-invoke) method.
+Windows Automation exposes methods that allow assistive technology products to interact with a UI element as if the mouse or keyboard were being used, such as pressing a button.
+The Inspect **Action** menu lets testers invoke Windows Automation methods on an element, such as using `Invoke.Invoke` to call the [IUIAutomationInvokePattern::Invoke](/windows/desktop/api/UIAutomationClient/nf-uiautomationclient-iuiautomationinvokepattern-invoke) method.

 To interact with UI elements, follow these steps: